thoughtbot/superglue/README.md

 this.props.remote(url.toString(), {}, this.props.pathQuery)
 ```

-2. `canNavigate` is not available as an argument to your callback.
+2. `canNavigate` is not available as an option passed to your then-able function.

 ### Filtering nodes
 Breezy can filter your content tree for a specific node.
 This is done by adding a `_bz=keypath.to.node` in your URL param and setting the content type to `.js`.
 BreezyTemplates will no-op all node blocks that are not in the keypath, ignore deferment and caching (if an `ActiveRecord::Relation` is encountered, it will append a where clause with your provided id) while traversing, and return the node.
 Breezy will then graft that node back onto its tree on the client side.